oowl/rclone-precache/README.md

 # File Cache Manager

-Actively precache a rclone mount that has VFS cache.
+Actively precache a rclone mount or WebDAV directory with VFS cache support.

 Disclaimer: AI generated README and most of the code.

-File Cache Manager is a web-based application that helps manage and monitor file caching between a network mount and a local VFS cache.
+File Cache Manager is a web-based application that helps manage and monitor file caching from network mounts (local filesystem or WebDAV) to a local VFS cache.
 It provides an intuitive interface for browsing files and directories, precaching content, and monitoring cache status in real-time.

 ![screenshot](screenshot.png)